 ii.
 Line Following

 Initial line following experimentation began with the implementation of an infrared reflectance sensor to detect a white line over a gray tone background.
-The sensor used consisted of the QTR-8RC Reflectance Sensor Array.
+The sensor used was the QTR-8RC Reflectance Sensor Array.
 The operating voltage for the sensor is 3.3 V to 5 V and the supply current draw is 100 mA.
 The IR sensor can detect black from white by using the reflectance detected and sending a digital value corresponding to the time it takes for the capacitor to discharge.
 Operating constraints of the sensor included a maximum height from the line of 9 mm and required use of indoor settings.
 It was concluded that the IR sensors could not be used for line following due to the height constraint and the outdoor conditions.

 iii.
 Image Processing

 Image processing is performed on a Raspberry Pi operating at a processing speed of 700 MHz using a Raspberry Pi CSI camera board module.
 The current setup consists of using the camera as a live video feed that is used to capture frames that are then analyzed using a series of algorithms to extract the desired information.
 The algorithms used for image processing consists of the Python libraries from the open source Open Computer Vision (OpenCV) project.
 As OpenCV is designed to operate natively with video for Linux (V4L2) USB cameras, the Raspberry Pi had to undergo several modifications such that the CSI camera module could operate with the libraries.
-This included, the installation of a custom user video for Linux (UV4L) such that the Raspberry Pi recognizes the camera as a USB device.
+This included the installation of a custom user video for Linux (UV4L) such that the Raspberry Pi recognizes the camera as a USB device.
 Once the camera had been successfully interfaced, the resolution could be modified to achieve a desired frame rate.
 Initial testing of the Raspberry Pi Camera provided the following results as seen in the following table.

 Table 1 Frames per second based on resolution